Rdatatable/data.table/README.md

   26. `merge.data.table` gains arguments `by.x` and `by.y`.
 Closes [#637](https://github.com/Rdatatable/data.table/issues/637) and [#1130](https://github.com/Rdatatable/data.table/issues/1130).
 No copies are made even when the specified columns aren't key columns in data.tables, and therefore much more fast and memory efficient.
 Thanks to @blasern for the initial PRs.
 Also gains logical argument `sort` (like base R).
 Closes [#1282](https://github.com/Rdatatable/data.table/issues/1282).

-  27. `fread()` gains `eocnding` argument.
+  27. `fread()` gains `encoding` argument.
 Acceptable values are "unknown", "UTF-8" and "Latin-1" with default value of "unknown".
 Closes [#563](https://github.com/Rdatatable/data.table/issues/563).
 Thanks to @BenMarwick for the original report and to the many requests from others, and Q on SO.

   28. `fread()` gains `quote` argument with default value `"\""`.
 Setting `quote=""` disables (could be useful in reading columns with uneven quotes).
 Closes [#568](https://github.com/Rdatatable/data.table/issues/568).
 Also addresses/closes [#1256](https://github.com/Rdatatable/data.table/issues/1256), [#1077](https://github.com/Rdatatable/data.table/issues/1077), [#1079](https://github.com/Rdatatable/data.table/issues/1079) and [#1095](https://github.com/Rdatatable/data.table/issues/1095).
 Thanks to @Synergist, @daroczig, @geotheory and @rsaporta for the reports.